A stable implementation of a data-driven scale-aware mesoscale parameterization: Sensitivity study and scale awareness

 \section{Sensitivity study and scale awareness}

-The parameterization effect of mesoscale eddies, which are partially resolved, should be reduced as the grid is refined \cite{haidvogel2017numerical}.
-This can be achieved by informing the parameterization with the local grid spacing, often referred to as scale-aware parameterizations in the literature \cite{bachman2017scale,pearson2017evaluation}.
-Note that the free parameter of the ZB20 parameterization, which we use here (Eq. \eqref{eq:kappa_bc}), is scale-aware and controlled by a single non-dimensional coefficient.
-To quantify the scale awareness, we test the parameterizations in a hierarchy of seven simulations differing in grid resolution.
+The parameterization effect of mesoscale eddies, which are partially resolved, should diminish as the grid is refined \cite{haidvogel2017numerical}.
+We achieve this property by informing the parameterization with the local grid spacing using Eq. \eqref{eq:kappa_bc}.
+Parameterizations with such scaling of the free coefficient are often referred to as scale-aware \cite{bachman2017scale,pearson2017evaluation}.
+To quantify the effect of the scale-aware parameter, we test the parameterizations in the Doube Gyre configuration in a range of seven simulations differing in grid resolution.